Kurtosis

 Probability Distribution

-Kurtosis is a ratio of statistical moments: parameters that measure data distribution.
+Kurtosis is a ratio of statistical moments, which are parameters that describe the shape of a data distribution.
 More specifically, it is the fourth statistical moment divided by the square of the second statistical moment (variance).
 A data set’s statistical moments define its probability distribution.

 On a graph of a data set’s distribution, the kurtosis measures the distribution “tails.”
-A data set with a high kurtosis value will have a distribution curve with a higher peak value at the mean and longer tails or, in other words, more data points at the extreme values from the mean.
+A data set with a high k value will have a distribution curve with a higher peak value at the mean and longer tails.
+In other words, more data points will be at the extreme values from the mean.